|

 management, operations research, systems thinking, theory of constraints; are

-paradigms – but what then are the core underlying drivers that allow us to
+– but what then are the core underlying drivers that allow us to make this

-that underlies both scientific management and operations research that makes
+underlies both scientific management and operations research that makes them

 planning and control systems, accounting, quality, and project management